 The City has identified seven locations where SSOs are likely to occur during wet-weather events (Table B-1) and has designated these Emergency Notification System (ENS) sites.
 At the onset of an SSO event at ENS locations, the flow meter will send an email when the flow level reaches the manhole cover ("event has occurred") and when the flow level recedes below the manhole cover ("return to normal").
 Eleven structured SSO locations still occasionally activate during wet-weather events (Table B-2).
 The City monitors flow at SSO structures.
-If an SSO occurs, DPW will post temporary SSO notification signs, in Spanish and English, to notify the public, and will also notify the BCHD of sign placement.
-The severity of overflows at these locations depends on factors such as rain event intensity, distribution, footprint, and time of day.
+If an SSO occurs, DPW will post temporary SSO notification signs to notify the public, and will also notify the BCHD of sign placement.